sfb1996/cookbook/index.md

-# Bates Cowntown Cookbook
-All of Sean and Linday's favorite recipes!
+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: home
+---

-## Recipes
+# Recipes
 - Chicken and rice
 - Corn chowder
 - Lasagna soup